 Reference Materials

-• The print periodicals collection supports LCC curriculum as well as providing a core collection of general interest periodicals.
+- The print periodicals collection supports LCC curriculum and provides a core collection of general interest periodicals.

-• Electronic periodicals or journals are primarily acquired through online databases.
+- Electronic periodicals or journals are provided through online databases or individual subscriptions.

 Audiovisual Materials